statiagov/gesmew/guides/content/developer/source/contributing.md

 $ hub am -3 https://github.com/gesmew/gesmew/pull/<number>
 ```

 This command will apply the commits from the pull request to the current branch, using a 3-way merge as a fallback.
-This means that we can run this command in order to apply the patch to different branches.
+This means that we can run this command in inspection to apply the patch to different branches.
 A pull request applied in this way leads to tidier commit history, with no merge commits visible.

 ***
 For this reason, there is no need to create multiple pull requests for Gesmew's different branches.
 Please only create one pull request per change and simply mention inside the pull request that it can apply to multiple branches.
 If a patch does not apply cleanly to a branch, the Gesmew team may ask you for another one which applies to the other branch.